 Unconditional promises to give that are expected to be collected within one year are recorded as receivables at their estimated realizable value in the year made.
 Unconditional promises to give that are expected to be collected in future years are recorded at the present value of their estimated cash flows.
 The discounts on those amounts are computed using the risk-free interest rates applicable to the year in which the promises are received.
 Amortization of the discounts is recorded as additional contribution revenue in accordance with donor-imposed restrictions, if any, on the contributions.
 Management determines its allowance for doubtful contributions based on past due amounts and other available information regarding the current status of individual accounts and current economic conditions.
+Management determined no allowance was necessary at June 30, 2024 and 2023.
 CAIL writes off contributions receivable when they become uncollectible.
 Recoveries of contributions receivable previously written off are recorded when received.
 In the event of complete nonperformance, the maximum exposure to CAIL is the outstanding receivable balance at the date of nonperformance.